MicrosoftDocs/cloud-adoption-framework/docs/scenarios/app-platform/spring-apps/identity-and-access-management.md

 ## Design considerations

-- **Managed identities**.
-The application should authenticate itself to the backend services that are part of the workload.
-This will protect the services from unauthorized access with Azure Active Directory (Azure AD) without needing to store and manage credentials.
+- **Access from the application to other services**.
+The application should authenticate itself when connecting to backend services that are part of the workload.
+This will protect the services from unauthorized access.
+Consider features of Azure Active Directory (Azure AD) to prevent the overhead of storing and managing credentials.

+- **Access to the application**.
+Access must be authenticated based on client certificates or via Azure Active Directory (Azure AD).

-- Role-based access control (RBAC)
+- **Role-based access control (RBAC)**

 - Configuration data access

-- Authentication

 - Authorization